advyth/gdocs-backend-node/README.md

-# Gdocs presence app frontend
+# Gdocs presence app backend

 The frontend of the gdocs presence app is built using react js.